By Jennifer McDougall

 At Passages, we want to help you heal and move on so you can be clear on what to learn from this experience and grow from it.
 Here are 7 tips you can put into play throughout the coming days.

 - Get outside and exercise.
-One of the best things you can do right now is to pull yourself out of that bed or off the couch and get outside to exercise in the fresh air.
-Whether it be a few powerful laps in the pool or a run around the block– just do it.
-Releasing endorphins and increasing your circulation with physical activity is going to help you feel a heck of a lot better.
+One of the best things you can do right now pulls yourself out of that bed or off the couch and get outside to exercise in the fresh air.
+Whether it be a few powerful laps in the pool or a run around the block– do it.
+Releasing endorphins and increasing your circulation with physical activity will help you feel a heck of a lot better.

 - Get social and stay connected with friends and family.
-It’s important you don’t isolate yourself during this time.
-For your emotional and mental well-being, it is recommended that you check in with loved ones at least once a day even if the time is brief– talk to them over the phone, grab a meal outside of the house together, go for a nature walk, or watch a movie together.
-Anyone of these activities will help you feel less alone and more involved socially rather than static and depressed.
+You mustn’t isolate yourself during this time.
+For your emotional and mental well-being, it is recommended that you check in with loved ones at least once a day, even if the time is brief– talk to them over the phone, grab a meal outside of the house together, go for a nature walk, or watch a movie together.
+Any one of these activities will help you feel less alone and more involved socially than static and depressed.

 - Volunteer your time to a cause you care about.
-There is something truly rewarding when you lend a hand in your local community to help causes in need.
-It could be a simple as dog walking for your local animal shelter or being a mentor to a little boy or girl at the local Boys and Girls Club.
-Many organizations post opportunities online to make it easy for you to get connected and make a difference in other people’s life.
+Something is gratifying when you lend a hand in your local community to help causes in need.
+It could be a simple dog walking for your local animal shelter or being a mentor to a little boy or girl at the local Boys and Girls Club.
+Many organizations post opportunities online to make it easy for you to connect and make a difference in other people’s lives.
 What better way to heal from your own misery than to help someone less fortunate in need.

 - Maintain a healthy diet by eating and drinking nutritious foods that will give your body the fuel and strength you need to fight off illness, build and support muscle mass, and keep your energy level balanced.
-Staying hydrated is also a key factor in having a healthy intake regiment.
-Avoid drugs and alcohol as these substances are harmful to your body and impair decision making, which leads to creating more problems down the road.
+Staying hydrated is also a key factor in having a healthy intake regimen.
+Avoid drugs and alcohol as these substances are harmful to your body and impair decision-making decisions, leading to more problems down the road.

 - When you look good, you’ll feel better.
 Dress up a little.
 Ladies: put some makeup on and do something different with your hair.
 Take care of your personal hygiene and maybe buy a new perfume or cologne.
 Get a haircut and your nails done.
-Polish up your look, because let’s be honest, when you look good you feel good!
+Polish up your look, because let’s are honest, when you look good, you feel good!

 Stay focused on your goals during this troubling time you’re going through.
 Turn your pain into power and create something wonderful from your experience.

-If you have any other tips or ideas you would like to add to this list, please feel free to comment below.
+If you have any other tips or ideas you would like to add to this list; please feel free to comment below.
 We love hearing from our readers and what you have to say.
 Together we can make a difference in this world by helping one another pull through the challenges thrown at us on this road called life.
-There are going to be good days and there are going to be days where you may find it hard to get out of bed.
-No matter how you feel, who you are, or where you come from, we want you to know you are capable of achieving remarkable things if you set your mind to you and work hard towards your goals.
+There will be good days, and there will be days when you may find it hard to get out of bed.
+No matter how you feel, who you are, or where you come from, we want you to know you can achieve remarkable things if you set your mind to yourself and work hard towards your goals.